 - Evangelists: Getting your existing customers to use word-of-mouth to promote and share your product or service with others

 Now that you know the different content marketing goals you have to choose from, it’s time to do just that: CHOOSE!

 Identify Mission and Your Content Marketing Goals

 It’s no surprise choosing your content marketing mission and your goals are the first step of the process.
 Keep in mind, you don’t have to stick to just one goal either.

 Here are a few examples of content marketing goals you might have:

 - To increase brand awareness and loyalty, while also upselling current customers.

-- Creating a content strategy that improves customer service
+- Creating a content strategy checklist that improves customer service

 - Nurturing your leads and then converting these leads into paying customers with your content marketing